The only thing standing between humanity and complete annihilation is a wall.

 Beyond that core mystery, each show offers a 360-degree view of the world that exists behind the wall.
 Just like in Game of Thrones, where we’re quickly introduced to the various rival families and factions vying for power behind a 700-foot wall of ice, Attack on Titan offers up an entire society split into cities by three concentric rings of 50-foot castle walls.
 There are soldiers, Military Police, and an entire Monarchy, all doing their best to keep peace and order in a world of dramatic uncertainty.

 Both shows feature a critical look at how human leaders fail to deal with the problems at their doorsteps.
 In Game of Thrones the dangers behind the wall are also more abstract.
-The show’s seat of power, King’s Landing, is thousands of miles from the wall, and the undead White Walkers to the North are treated more like a boogie man that an actual threat by those in power.
+The show’s seat of power, King’s Landing, is thousands of miles from the wall, and the undead White Walkers to the North are treated more like a boogie man than an actual threat by those in power.

 The characters of Attack on Titan never really have that luxury.
 The show opens with a siege leading to hundreds of thousands of deaths and the loss of over one-third of all human-controlled land.
 But even in this world, there’s still a figurehead king safe in his castle to play politics while the citizens starve